-Are you on the search for the best things to do on La Digue in the Seychelles?
+Are you in search of the best things to do on La Digue in the Seychelles?
 This guide is here to help!
+Keep reading for more!

-If youʻre booking your trip to the Seychelles last minute, we have you covered.
+If youʻre booking your trip to the Seychelles last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

 La Digue is kind of world-famous (without realizing just how famous it is)!
 It is home to Anse Source D’Argent, a place often ranked as the best beach in the world.